KarelZe/yown/README.md

 - [x] Enhance Settings Activity with reset all functionality
 - [x] Use Travis and GitHub releases for automated deploying
 - [x] Code review

+## Tutorial
+You can find a short tutorial within the app or [here.](https://github.com/KarelZe/yown/blob/master/app/src/main/assets/index.html)

 ## Contact
 Feel free to send me a  [mail](mailto:1705042@abertay.ac.uk)